WP-CLI for ShieldPRO has been a long-awaited feature for many clients. With v9.1 we’re introducing beta-support for WP-CLI.

 it yields the following response:

 This lists all the direct subcommands to the main WP-CLI shield command.
-In this case, you’ll recognise Shield’s core modules in this list.
+In this case, you’ll recognise Shield’s core features in this list.

-If we do the same, but instead with the IP module sub-command:
+If we do the same, but instead with the IP feature sub-command:

 wp shield ips